Beauty

 • NUXE Huile Prodigieuse Shimmer Dry Oil

-the French pharmacy staple that's friendly on every skin tone because it leans transparent instead of opaque. no mitt or brush needed — rub it in with your hands and it disappears into skin.
+the French pharmacy staple that's friendly on every skin tone because it leans transparent instead of opaque. no mitt or brush required — rub it in with your hands and it disappears into skin rather than sitting on top of it.

 • Sol de Janeiro Glowmotions Glow Body Oil

-buildable tint plus shimmer in one bottle, blended with cupuaçu butter and açaí oil so it's doing actual skincare while it shimmers. start with one layer and build from there.
+buildable tint plus shimmer in one bottle, blended with cupuaçu butter, açaí oil, and coconut oil so it's doing actual skincare while it shimmers. start with one layer before deciding you need more — the tint builds gradually and overcorrecting is harder to walk back than underdoing it.

 • Vaseline Illuminate Me Shimmering Body Oil